 Here is an example of a brick we chiseled in half to fit against our porch.

 Now just repeat the steps until you have your garden wall the height you want.

 When we were done with our retaining wall, we put landscaping fabric up against the interior wall.
 We did this to make a barrier between the wall and the soil.
 We are hoping to prevent weeds from growing in between the bricks, which might force the bricks apart.
 Given how thick our wall is, this was probably overkill, but we figured it’s better to be safe than sorry.

 Finally, it’s time for soil.
 We calculated that we needed three cubic yards, so we had it delivered from a local company — another time saver!

 The next day we went to our local nursery and bought many perennial flowers for a new garden!

 If you make your own DIY retaining wall, please share a photo of your project!
-You can send it to [email protected] or tag me on social media with #jennifermaker.
+Please share a photo in our Facebook group or tag me on social media with #jennifermaker.